alikemalcoskun/tubeqa/README.md

 4. Click on the "Load unpacked" button
 5. Select the "tubeqa" folder
 6. The extension should now be loaded
-7. (Optional) If you receive an error related to Origin Trial, you can add the Origin Trial key to the manifest.json file.
+7. (Optional) If you receive an error related to Origin Trial, you can add the Origin Trial token to the manifest.json file.
 8. Go to any YouTube video
 9. The extension should now be loaded and you should see the AI button in the player controls
 10. It will automatically download the models in your first interaction.
 The process may take a few minutes.
 (In some cases, the model download process may not start due to a requirement related to user interaction.
 In this case, you can refresh the page.)